HL7/fhir-mdi-ig/input/pagecontent/specification.md

 # Conformance to Other Standards
 This specification is based on US Core 4.0.0.
-This IG defines 18 new profiles in total.
+It defines 16 new profiles in total.
 These profiles are based on a US Core profile where possible.
 Conformance to US Core profiles is expected in all cases where 1) a US Core Profile exists and 2) where no profile has been defined by this MDI specification.
 For example, instances of Patients, Practitioners, and Organizations are expected to conform to US Core profiles, respectively.

-This specification directly uses six US Core profiles:
+This specification directly uses five US Core profiles:
 * [US Core Laboratory Result Observation Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-observation-lab)
 * [US Core Location Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-location)
 * [US Core Patient Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient)
 * [US Core Practitioner Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-practitioner)
 * [US Core PractitionerRole Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-practitionerrole)

-This specification uses the [Usual Work](http://hl7.org/fhir/us/odh/StructureDefinition/odh-UsualWork) (Observation) profile defined in the ODH IG; conformance to that ODH profile is expected when conveying Usual Work information.
+This specification uses the [Usual Work](http://hl7.org/fhir/us/odh/StructureDefinition/odh-UsualWork) (Observation) profile defined in the Occupational Data for Health (ODH) implementation guide; conformance to that ODH profile is expected when conveying Usual Work information.

 # Resources and Profiles
 This specification defines the following resources.
 An overview and list of examples is available on the Artifact Index page.